Ming-Shu/Install-Cassandra-Cluster-on-EC2-instance/README.md

     broadcast_rpc_address:<EC2 public_IP>

-First,we are here change the cluster name to something bettter:
+First,we are here change the cluster name to something bettter:(Must put its same name for all servers.)
 ![image](https://github.com/Ming-Shu/Install-Cassandra-Cluster-on-EC2-instance/blob/main/Cluster_Name.PNG)

-Then,cluster the first node is our seed node so we will put itsEC2 public IPv4 address for this value on all three of our servers.
+Then,cluster the first node is our seed node so we will put its EC2 public IPv4 address for this value on all three of our servers.
 ![image](https://github.com/Ming-Shu/Install-Cassandra-Cluster-on-EC2-instance/blob/main/Seed_IP.PNG)

 Next,we will need to change the listening address for Cassandra.
 Set this to the private IP address of your EC2.